rocketBANG/SplitPane.js/readme.md

 * **pane-minpx-[number]** where the number is the minimum pixels width/height that the column can be
 * **pane-weight-[number]** where the number is the weighted initial width/height of the column

+Warning when using pane-minpx - the panes must all be able to fit into the window with their minimum pixels
+If this is not the case, strange behaviour may occur

 ![Demo2](img/Demo2.gif)

 ## Demos